Quench Spectroscopy for Dissipative and (Non)-Hermitian Quantum Lattice Models: Dissipative quench dynamics of the Bose-Hubbard chain induced by local two-body losses

 We move on to the case of strong dissipations implying large $\gamma$.
 The aim of this investigation is to certify the validity of the QS approach for strong loss processes.
 On Fig.~\ref{fig_G2_G1_qsf_large_gamma}, we consider a dissipation strength ten times higher than previously for the double-quenched BH chain confined in the SF phase.
 We notice that the QSF is well benchmarked by the twice (or minus twice) $\mathcal{E}_{k, \mathrm{f}}$ the theoretical quasiparticle dispersion relation associated to the post-quench Hamiltonian of the BH chain confined in the SF phase.
 Consequently, this permits to state that the QS method can still be applied in the framework of strong loss processes. \\

-We turn to the case of large post-quench interaction strength denoted by $U_{\mathrm{f}}$ while considering small dissipations, i.e. $\gamma \ll 1$.
-For large enough $U_{\mathrm{f}}$, the 1D BH model is no longer confined in the mean-field regime of the SF phase but in the strongly-correlated regime.
-Indeed, the mean-field condition given by $\bar{n} \gg U/J$ is no longer satisfied when the dimensionless parameter $U/J$ and the filling of the lattice $\bar{n}$ have approximately the same value.
+We turn to the case of relatively large post-quench interaction strength $U_{\mathrm{f}}$ while considering small dissipations, i.e. $\gamma \ll 1$.
+According to the mean-field condition given by $\bar{n} \gg U/J$, for large enough $U_{\mathrm{f}}$, the 1D BH model at equilibrium is no longer confined in the mean-field regime of the SF phase but rather in the strongly-correlated regime.
 In what follows, we consider the specific case where $J = U_{\mathrm{f}} = \bar{n} = N(0)/L$.
 However, from Ref.~\cite{despres2019}, it has been shown that the quasiparticle dispersion relation $\mathcal{E}_{k}$ for the BH chain confined in the SF-mean-field regime defined at Eq.~\eqref{twice_qdr} remains accurate far beyond its validity domain.
-Hence, even at large post-quench interaction strength $U_{\mathrm{f}}$, we should be able to rely on the QS approach in order to get an accurate description of the low-lying excitation spectrum of the 1D BH model confined in the SF-strongly-correlated regime.
-On Fig.~\ref{fig_G2_G1_qsf_large_post_U}, the QSF associated to the density fluctuations via the ETCCF $G_2$ and to the phase fluctuations via $G_1$ are compared to the theoretical expression of $\mathcal{E}_{k,\mathrm{f}}$ initially valid in the SF-mean-field.
-A very good benchmark is found for both QSFs. \\
+Hence, even at relatively large post-quench interaction strength $U_{\mathrm{f}}$, we should be able to rely on the QS approach in order to get an accurate description of the low-lying excitation spectrum of the 1D BH model confined in the SF-strongly-correlated regime.
+On Fig.~\ref{fig_G2_G1_qsf_large_post_U}, the QSF associated to the density fluctuations characterized via the ETCCF $G_2$ and to the phase fluctuations via $G_1$ are compared to the theoretical expression of the quasiparticle dispersion relation $\mathcal{E}_{k,\mathrm{f}}$ initially valid in the SF-mean-field regime.
+As shown on both panels, we find a very good agreement between the low-lying excitation spectra found from the QSFs and $\mathcal{E}_{k,\mathrm{f}}$. \\

 We stress that all the previous findings do not apply for sudden global quenches confined in the MI phase.
 Indeed, to generate the corresponding low-lying excitations, it requires to consider a subspace of the full Hilbert space where the $U(1)$ particle-number symmetry is conserved during the dynamics.
 Hence, in the presence of loss processes, the latter is broken and the quantum system remains in the SF phase independently of the strength of the repulsive interactions due to the incommensurate filling of the lattice chain.